 - However, if these are included on your MSPE in detail, rotations can come off as redundant

 - Ask your medical school if you can review your MSPE to see what amount of detail it has for your clinical rotations

 - Older candidates (+5 years since medical school) or International Medical Graduates (IMGs) should pick their most relevant and recent experience as opposed to using medical school clinical rotations, especially if they were completed outside of the US.
 Use your experiences to make sure there are no professional gaps.

 More Tips for the Experiences Section

 - Do NOT underestimate the description.
 The most important part of the experiences section is properly explaining your experiences.
-Use a narrative paragraph to go into detail about what you learned and how you learned it.
+Use a very detailed resume-style paragraph to go into detail about what you learned and how you learned it.

 - Include any medical or professional skills you learned or improved such as taking patient history or inserting a catheter for the first time

-- But, don’t repeat anything that was said in another section of your residency application such as your Personal Statement
+- Don’t repeat anything that was said in another section of your residency application such as your Personal Statement

 - Include experiences from all medical specialties you have worked in.
 While your Personal Statements and Letters of Recommendation should be specialty specific, you want to include all of your medically relevant experiences in the MyERAS Application.

 - Proofread proofread proofread before you “Certify.”
-Make sure each experience is filled out properly with no grammar, spelling mistakes or typos.
-Remember that the MyERAS interface does not have a spell checker, so copy and past your written sections into a word processor to check for you.
+Make sure each experience is filled out properly with no grammatical mistakes, spelling errors, or typos.
+Remember that the MyERAS interface does not have a spell checker.
+So, copy and past your written sections into a word processor to check for you.
+If you want to ensure the quality of your MyERAS Application is as strong as possible, consider signing up for a Residency Experts package where you’ll have the benefit of editing and optimization by a residency expert.
 Once you “Certify,” your experiences will be locked in and no further changes will be allowed.